junxit/us-congress-code/title-42/chapter-6a/sec-300ff-27a.md

 ### References in Text

 The Public Health Service Act, referred to in subsec. (a), is act July 1, 1944, ch.
 373, 58 Stat.
-682, as amended.
-Part B of title XXVI of the Act is classified generally to this part.
+682. Part B of title XXVI of the Act is classified generally to this part.
 For complete classification of this Act to the Code, see Short Title note set out under section 201 of this title and Tables.

 ### Codification